ZacharyBohn/VoxelData/README.md

 -   A read/write operation to a single block average: 0.3ms
 -   Best case chunk memory footprint: 344 bytes
--   Best case chunk memory footprint on a 20^3 chunks loaded: 3MB
+-   Best case chunk memory footprint for 20^3 chunks loaded: 3MB
 -   Worst case chunk memory footprint: 22KB
--   Worst case chunk memory footprint on a 20^3 chunks loaded: 176MB
+-   Worst case chunk memory footprint for 20^3 chunks loaded: 176MB

 Overall the performance for this data structure is a success.
 It is fast enough and small enough that it would be able to store boxy voxel data in a real world scenario.